-Stuart has served as a Southland Regional Council councillor and as a qualified hearing commissioner.
-He is currently serving as a Southland District Council councillor and a member of the Aparima River Liaison committee.
+Stuart has served as a councillor on the Southland Regional Council and the Southland District Council and is a qualified hearing commissioner.
+He is also a member of the Aparima River Liaison committee.

-His interests include a passion to serve his community, farming and politics and he also participates in many outdoor activities including fly fishing and hunting.
+His interests include a passion to serve his community, farming and politics and he also participates in many outdoor activities.

 David was elected as a Trustee in September 2013.
-He farms at Northope with his wife Helen and their two teenage sons.
+He farms at Northope.
 He is a member of Federated Farmers NZ (FFNZ) Southland executive.
 He has been Southland Provincial President and served seven years on FFNZ National Council.
 During this time he was elected a national FFNZ board member and was national spokesman for adverse events, ACC, rural security, employment, health and safety, education and local government.
 David has also served on the Southern Institute of Technology (SIT) Council, chaired his local Lochiel School Board of Trustees, Environment Southland’s Oreti Catchment Liasion Committee and been a trustee of the Southland Life Education Trust.
 His interests are a passion to serve his community, his family, farming and politics.

-To download the most recent Southland Power Trust Strategic Plan 2016/17 PDF 411KB
+To download the most recent Southland Power Trust Strategic Plan 2018-19